APPLIED DIETETICS - 2021/2

 Provide students with the essential knowledge and skills in the area of nutrition and dietetics to be able to meet the learning outcomes of their placements.

 The learning and teaching methods include lectures designed to provide a framework of knowledge; role plays and exercises to provide opportunities for students develop their skills and understanding.
-There will be a two hour period each week which will normally be for lectures but include the other activities for some of the time.
 There will be a 2 hour role play session in small groups where each student will be able to develop and practice their skills in dietary consultations.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.